 Fishery observers are also deployed on commercial fishing vessels to monitor and record fishing information.
 The number of fishery observers has more than doubled since 2006.

-- the MPI observer programme plans more than 11,000 days at sea
+- our observer programme plans more than 11,000 days at sea

 - we complete over 1,000 commercial vessel inspections